 Born in Parisian suburb Cretiel, Diame was a graduate of France’s famous Clairefontaine national academy and joined RC Lens as an 18 year old.
 He suffered ill health and dropped to lower league Spanish side CD Linares to rebuild his career.
 Within a year he had moved on to Rayo Vallecano and after a successful season of powerful dribbling and goals he was lured to the Premier League, albeit the relatively modest environs of Wigan Athletic.
 He excelled at Wigan over three years and moved on to West Ham United with a strong reputation.
 Injury and an inability of managers to identify his best role in the team saw Diame fall out of favour, but not before he clattered Allan McGregor’s kidneys in a Premier League game and saw the gruff Scotsman sidelined for several months.

 In June 2016 Newcastle United activated Diame’s release clause and lured him north for a season in the Championship that led to lifting the title and elevation once more to the top flight.
-He stuck around the north east for three years before departing in 2019 to embark on a big pay day at Saudi side Al Ahli.
+He stuck around the north east for three years before departing in 2019 to embark on a big pay day at Qatari side Al Ahli, a side he played for for two years.

 Through his father Diame qualified to play for Senegal, for whom he made his debut in 2011 and has been a regular in the senior XI since.